adambrangenberg/advanced-handler/README.md

-You also need to create an .env with TOKEN=You're_DISCORD_BOT_TOKEN.
+You also need to create an .env with TOKEN=YOUR_DISCORD_BOT_TOKEN.
 The other things came out of reading the code.
 Better documentations and comments cooming soon...